estuary/flow/site/docs/concepts/web-app.md

 * **Disabled (White)**: The materialization is disabled.
 * **Unknown (Black)**: The web app is unable to determine shard status.
 Usually, this is due to a temporary connection error.

-**E:** Materialization name.
+**5:** Materialization name.
 The full name is shown, including all [prefixes](./catalogs.md#namespace).

-**F:** Materialization type.
+**6:** Materialization type.
 The icon shows the type of destination system data is materialized to.

-**G:** Associated collections.
+**7:** Associated collections.
 The **Reads from** column shows all the collections from which the materialization reads data.
 For materializations with a large number of collections, hover over this column and scroll to view the full list.

-**H:** Publish time.
+**8:** Publish time.
 Hover over this value to see the exact time the materialization was first published.

-**I:** Options.
+**9:** Options.
 Choose to **View Details** or **Edit Specification**

 ### Detail view